huizhanglab-jhu/omicsone-streamlit/README.md

 # omicsone-streamlit

-Please check the installation guide in documentation folder.
+Please check the installation guide in the documentation folder.
+The wheel is in the release.